matiasagado/matiasagado/README.md

 - 📍 Based in San Diego
 - ✉️ Contact: mfagado@dons.usfca.edu
-- 🧠 Interested in systems, AI, and infrastructure
+- 🧠 Interested in security, AI, and infrastructure

 ## 🛠️ What I'm Building